-There have been no significant events of particular importance for the results of operations, net assets and financial position of the Masterflex Group since the reporting date of 31 December 2021.
+There have been no significant events of particular importance for the results of operations, net assets and financial position of the Masterflex Group since the reporting date of 31 December 2022.

 The Ukraine crisis will not have any serious impact on the development of the Masterflex Group at the present time.
-However, this could be dramatically exacerbated by a dramatic intensification and expansion of the war as well as by the cessation of raw material deliveries from Russia.
+However, this could be dramatically exacerbated by a dramatic intensification and expansion of the war.